 Karen Sherman, author of the book, Brick by Brick—Building Hope and Opportunity for Women Survivors Everywhere (Rowman & Littlefield, 2020), has spent her life advocating for women in war-torn and transitional countries around the world.
 Throughout her thirty-year career in global development, Sherman has met and interviewed thousands of women.
 Their remarkable stories of strength, courage, resilience, and resourcefulness fuel what she believes to be true: Championing women’s education and economic participation has the power to transform the lives of women and the future of families, communities, societies, and ultimately the world.

-Currently, Sherman serves as President of Akilah, East Africa’s preeminent institute for women’s leadership and career development.
+Sherman is President of Akilah, an East African institute for women’s leadership and career development.
 Prior to joining Akilah, Sherman was a senior executive at Women for Women International, an organization that enables women survivors of war to restart their lives.
 She holds a Master’s Degree in Russian and East European Studies from The George Washington University and a Bachelor’s Degree in Political Science from the University of Oregon.